Subbus Kitchen

 7. While shaping balls out of the paneer, make it to gooseberry size.
 The shaped rasgullas gets expanded and get doubled in sugar syrup.

-8. To get clear white rasgullas, add a tbsp of milk to sugar syrup and try to remove all the dust collected on the top.
+8. To get clear white rasgullas, add a tablespoon of milk to sugar syrup and try to remove all the dust collected on the top.
 This will ensure the syrup is clear without any impurities and the rasgullas look stunning white.

 9. When the sugar syrup comes to rolling boil, add the shaped rasgulla balls to the syrup.